mrlynn/securehealth/Building_HIPAA_Compliant_Systems_with_MongoDB_Queryable_Encryption_and_Symfony_Voters.md

 ];
 ```

-## Operational Considerations
+## Operational Considerations: The Day-to-Day Reality

-Building HIPAA-compliant systems requires careful attention to operational aspects that go beyond the initial implementation.
+Building HIPAA-compliant systems is one thing.
+Running them day-to-day is another thing entirely.
+You need to think about key management, data retention, performance monitoring, and disaster recovery.

+This is where most developers' eyes glaze over, but it's actually pretty important.
+If you don't plan for these things upfront, you're going to have a bad time later.

-### Key Management and Rotation
+### Key Management and Rotation: The Never-Ending Story

-Proper key management is critical for long-term security:
+Proper key management is critical for long-term security.
+You can't just create encryption keys once and forget about them.
+You need to rotate them regularly, and you need to plan for what happens when keys get compromised.

+The key insight here is that key rotation is a process, not a one-time event.
+You need to schedule it, test it, and make sure it doesn't break your application.

 ```php
 <?php